API Objects

 interface SuccessAddChatParticipantResponse

-The message body (payload) for the successful addition of a participant to the chat object is as follows:
+The message body (payload) for a successful adding a participant to the chat object is as follows:

 Response in case of an error when removing a participant from the chat: